 The United States has never had a truth and reconciliation commission to deal with the country’s racial divide.
 Yet we always seem to be in the midst of some sort of discussion about race, a discussion that frequently gets blown off course, and winds up going nowhere and achieving little.
 Henry Louis Gates Jr. calls the Jim Crow Museum, a “truth and reconciliation commission, formed out of the detritus of Jim Crow, with an interpretive story encasing it that would help witnesses state down the grotesqueries and, through a shared experience, confront hard truths.”

-The mission and tagline of the Jim Crow Museum is deceptively simple: "Using Objects of Intolerance to Teach Tolerance."
+The mission and tagline of the Jim Crow Museum is deceptively simple: “Using Objects of Intolerance to Teach Tolerance.”
 Unfortunately, the production of racist caricatures of Black people did not end with the Jim Crow era.
-"Blatantly racist objects," like shooting targets depicting Trayvon Martin, were sold in the aftermath of his murder in 2012, Pilgrim points out.
-There is still much work to be done.
+“Blatantly racist objects,” like shooting targets depicting Trayvon Martin, were sold in the aftermath of his murder in 2012.
+As Pilgrim points out, there is still much work to be done.